genakrikadil/wendy_addams_bot/README.md

 -Cleaning "User:" in ollama responces

--Added the Book of Psalms Feature: Simply ask Wendy to read a specific Psalm (e.g., Psalm <number>), and she will do soeffortlessly.
+-Added the Book of Psalms Feature: Simply ask Wendy to read a specific Psalm (e.g., Psalm <number>), and she will do so effortlessly.
 This implementation might also inspire others to add similar 'quick and effective' RAG features.

 Jan 03 2024
--added widget version (I think I need to update docker files to run it in docker)
+-added widget version, added index.html you can call full-screen or widget versions of the bot from this page.